nico-aero/Detox/docs/Guide.Migration.md

 ##### How to migrate

-Everything here will be based on the changes made in the [`detox-puppeteer` example](https://github.com/ouihealth/detox-puppeteer) - names included (please Don’t use them as-is in your own implementation!).
+Everything here will be based on the changes made in the [`detox-puppeteer` example](https://github.com/ouihealth/detox-puppeteer) - names included (please don’t use them as-is in your own implementation!).

 **Allocation:**